sergeville/logo-gallery/docs/testing/TEST_ISSUES.md

 ## Next Steps

+1. Consider adding integration tests
-1. Implement test reliability improvements
+2. Monitor test performance and reliability
-2. Add error boundary testing
+3. Add more test cases as new features are developed